Outschool is the newest edtech unicorn – TechCrunch

-Outschool, a marketplace providing small-group, virtual after-school activities for children has raised a $75 million Series C led by Coatue and Tiger Global Management.
-TechCrunch first learned of the round from sources familiar with the transaction; the company confirmed the deal to TechCrunch later today.
+Outschool, a marketplace providing small-group, virtual after-school activities for children, has raised a $75 million Series C led by Coatue and Tiger Global Management.
+TechCrunch first learned of the round from sources familiar with the transaction; the company confirmed the deal to TechCrunch.

-The new funding values Outschool’s at $1.3 billion, around 4 times higher than its roughly $320 million valuation set less than a year ago.
+The new funding values Outschool at $1.3 billion, around four times higher than its roughly $320 million valuation set less than a year ago.

-To date, Outschool has raised $130 million in venture capital to date, inclusive of its new round.
+Outschool has raised $130 million in venture capital to date, inclusive of its new round.

 The company’s valuation growth curve is steep for any startup, let alone an edtech concern that saw the majority of its growth during the pandemic.
 But while CEO and co-founder Amir Nathoo says his company’s new valuation is partially a reflection of today’s fundraising frenzy, he thinks revenue sustainability is a key factor in his company’s recent fundraise.

-The new unicorn’s core product is after school classes for entertainment or supplemental studies, on an ongoing or one-off basis.
+The new unicorn’s core product is after-school classes for entertainment or supplemental studies, on an ongoing or one-off basis.
 As the company has grown, ongoing classes have grown from 10% of its business to 50% of its business, implying that the startup is generating more reliable revenue over time.

 The change from one-off classes to enduring engagements could be good for the company and its students.
 On the former, recurring revenue is music to investor ears.
 On the latter, students need repetition to develop close relationships with a course and a group.
 Ongoing classes about debate or a weekly zombie dance class makes for a stickier experience.

-Nathoo says everyone always asks what the most popular classes are, but said it continues to change since its main clientele – kids – have evolving favorites.
-One week it might be math, the other it might be minecraft and architecture.
+Nathoo says everyone always asks what the most popular classes are, but Outschool continues to change becasue its main clientele — kids — have evolving favorites.
+One week it might be math, the other it might be Minecraft and architecture.

 Its changing revenue profile helped Outschool generate more than $100 million in bookings in 2020, compared to $6 million in 2019 and just $500,000 in 2017.
 Nathoo declined to share the company’s expectations for 2021 beyond “projecting to grow aggressively.”

-Note: Editor’s note: A previous version of this story stated that Outschool was dedicating 2% of its round to teachers.
-This is incorrect, it has dedicated 2% of stock.
-A correction has been made to update this change.